phaag/nfdump/README.md

 ## Reporting beta issues

-Please report reproducible issues with the command used, the relevant configuration (with secrets removed), exporter type and version, platform, and a small capture or flow-file sample where possible.
+Please report reproducible issues with the commands used, the relevant configuration (with secrets removed), exporter type and version, platform, and a small capture or flow-file sample where possible.
 For performance reports, include CPU model, storage type, input rate, enabled compression or